(1900 Times Atlas of the World)

 Corone and nearby Modon were called the eyes of Venice because they controlled an important section of the maritime route between Italy and the Levant.
 The Venetians strengthened the battlements of the old Byzantine fort: the town expanded beyond its walls: its population was a very mixed one.

 1685 map and 1692 view of the fortress

-In August 1500 the city was taken by the Turks (first Turkish occupation), causing many inhabitants to flee to Zante
+In August 1500 Corone was seized by Sultan Beyazit II (first Ottoman occupation), causing many inhabitants to flee to Zante and Cefalonia.

 In 1532 the Allied Fleet of Charles V, the Pope and the Knights of Malta under the command of the Genoese Admiral Andrea Doria, seized the city only to abandon it in 1534, taking with them 2,000 inhabitants, mainly belonging to the Arbereshe (Albanian) community.
 They settled in southern Italy where already other Albanian refugees lived.
 They never forgot Corone and Morea as their songs testify.